albertopiras/dialogflow-fulfillment-iot-tplink/README.md

 You can try your app into your device **if** you are **connected with the same Google account**.

-As you probably already know you have to enable Web & App Activity, Device Information, Voice & Audio Activity in the [Activity controls page].
+As you probably already know you have to enable Web & App Activity, Device Information, Voice & Audio Activity in your Google Account [Activity controls page].

 Then you also have to be sure that the language of your agent is the same used by your Google assistant.